artisticcheese/artisticcheesecontainer/legacyapp/README.md

 * **Demonstration** <BR>
 `docker ps` output have a `STATUS` column now identifying health of running container.
 Executing `http://localhost:8080/crash.aspx` 2 times in a row will crash application pool and hence `HEALTCHECK` will fail as well which will cause change of `STATUS` field.
 When service deployed to swarm this field informs orchestrator about health of container. <BR>
-Execute following against swarm `docker run --rm -t jordi/ab -k -c 10 -t 30 -r http://gregvm.eastus.cloudapp.azure.com/crash.aspx` and monitor `docker ps` output showing containers being recycled by orchestrator after crash.
+Execute following against swarm `docker run --rm -t jordi/ab -k -c 10 -t 30 -r http://gregvm.eastus.cloudapp.azure.com/crash.aspx` and monitor `docker ps` output (`while ($true) {docker ps; Start-Sleep 1}`) showing containers being recycled by orchestrator after crash.
 ## Memory leak solution
 Containers on Windows can run in 2 different isolation modes: `process` and `hyperv`.
 * **Demonstration**<BR>